Vydia/gourami/README.md

 # Gourami

-Keep your Routes, Controllers and Models thin.
+Keep your Routes, Controllers and Models thin with Plain Old Ruby Objects (PORO).

 ## Installation